teymurgahramanov/kubeping/README.md

 This is just one scenario that highlights how KubePing can help you identify potential issues before they escalate into major problems.

-Here is the how KubePing can be integrated in your workflow:
+Here is how KubePing can be integrated into your workflow:
 <p align="center">
     <img src="kubeping-high.drawio.svg">
 </p>